NHERI-SimCenter/BrailsPlusPlus/docs/_sources/examples/image_downloads/image_downloads.rst.txt

 .. note::

    #.
 To run the script you will need to obtain a Google API key.
    #.
-Downloding of images can cost you money.
+There are no costs associated with downloading images using these modules.
    #.
-The downloading of images and processing of such takes time and resources.
-This is why the **get_random_sample()** method.
-For assets for which processed data is subsequently missing, **data imputation** can be employed to fill in missng data.
+Downloading and processing images requires time and computational resources.
+To mitigate this for test runs, the **get_random_sample()** method can be used to select a subset of assets.
+Subsequently, for any assets with missing processed data, **data imputation** techniques can be applied to address the gaps.